Overview

 - The Writer's Toolkit

-The purpose of this module is to enable Creative Writing and English Literature students to develop a grounding in effective writing practices and core competencies of textual production.
+The purpose of this module is to enable English students alongside Creative Writers to develop a grounding in effective writing practices and core competencies of textual production.
 Students will develop an understanding of the different stages of textual production, from prewriting, research, planning and outlining, to drafting, feedback and editing, polishing and submission, as well as an understanding of core writing mechanics.
-This module will enable students to explore and practice the differing conventions of textual production in a variety of areas of academia and the creative industries, from non-fiction modes such as the academic essay, critical and reflective writing, to screenplays and fiction manuscripts.
+This module will enable students to explore and practice differing conventions of textual production across academic disciplines and in the creative industries.
+Its focus ranges from non-fiction modes such as the academic essay, critical and reflective writing, to screenplays and fiction manuscripts.
+Any machine in the future will be able to put words together in some form of narrative, but this module trains you to become writers, with critical minds and creative practices, which is a very different thing.

 - Literature and History

 The purpose of this module is to study selected texts in light of their historical, political, cultural, religious, and other contexts.
-Through the study of a selection of five texts that belong to a particular period or genre, the module will introduce students to the historicist study of literature while at the same time training them in close textual analysis.
+Through the study of a selection of five texts that belong to a particular period or genre, the module will introduce students to the historicist study of literature, one of the central pillars of literary and critical theory, while at the same time training them in close textual analysis.
+The combination of what a text is actually saying, and the historical events and texts that surround its forms of expression, is an exceptionally powerful transferable skill.

 - Writing and Difference

 This module will explore key critical and cultural concepts in modern literary studies and their relevance to a selected body of texts, with a focus on how ideas of ‘difference’ factor into a given body of writing.
-Students will be encouraged to develop their own understanding of difference in relation to a wide range of theoretical concepts, including (potentially) history, memory, gender, race, and language/semiotics.
+Students will be encouraged to develop their own understanding of difference in relation to a wide range of theoretical concepts, including (potentially) history, memory, gender, race, and language and deconstruction.

 Optional